-- Monroe County Guiderail Inventory Program: The data collection process for the inventory is underway. - James Stack asked Terry if access to the Accident Location Information System (ALIS) would be helpful for providing information on certain types of crashes. - Terry replied that he did not think ALIS data would be beneficial as this project is only looking at current guiderail locations, and is not identifying areas for new guiderail. - Monroe County High Accident Location Program: Six new locations have been added for analysis and identification of a new set of locations is underway.
+• Monroe County Guiderail Inventory Program: The data collection process for the inventory is underway.

+James Stack asked Terry if access to the Accident Location Information System (ALIS) would be helpful for providing information on certain types of crashes.

+Terry replied that he did not think ALIS data would be beneficial as this project is only looking at current guiderail locations, and is not identifying areas for new guiderail.

+• Monroe County High Accident Location Program: Analysis of six new locations has been completed and identification of a new set of locations is underway.